instancezero/NovelWriterExtract/README.md

 Basic usage is `novelWriterExtract nw_project_folder output_file [format_file]`

+Starting with version 1.2, `novelWriterExtract *` will prompt you for the additional arguments.

 Starting with v1.1 The output file supports two formatting commands:
 @z timezone_identifier@ and @d [php-date-format]@